-Cameron is 8.
-He lives in IronHorse with his mom, dad and older sister.
-He's called this home since he was two.
+Cameron lives in IronHorse with his mom, dad and older sister.
+He’s called this home since he was two.
 The family has a beautiful garden full of flowers and vegetables (he’ll show you their big squash, just ask!).
 They even have 6 chickens that keep the family stocked with eggs.

 Cameron loves playing with his friends (two of his best buddies live in or near the neighborhood) and you can likely find them all riding bikes or visiting each other’s houses.
 He likes sail boats and is proud of the collection in his room.